edzaga/sql-course/sql-course-en/lectures/week1/lecture2.rst

   * The two points above are not dependent on each other, it can exist an easy query to formulate, but difficult to execute efficiently, depending on the DBMS.
-  * The language used to execute queries can modify / update information from the database; this is called Data Manipulation Language You (DML).
+  * The language used to execute queries can modify / update information from the database; this is called Data Manipulation Language(DML).

 Consultations and relations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~